SethCreason/Random-Projects/Python/MAChue/README.md

 	github.com/studioimaginaire/phue

 # Notes:
-I run this program on a Rasberry Pi 3 running Rasbian, via a cron job, for a fifteen minute window only, at the approximate time I should be returning home from work.
+I execute this script on a Rasberry Pi 3 running Rasbian, via cron job, for a fifteen minute window only, at the approximate time I should be returning home from work.
 If it were to run all day, the dining room lights would turn themselves on at seemingly random times, when the phone wakes up and re-enables Wi-Fi.